 7.2.5 Range Slider

-The two sliders in the sample are defined in the HTML on lines 266-270.
-Note that they are created as input elements of type="range".
-The min and max attributes should be self-explanatory.
-The step attribute specifies how much the slider value can be incremented when it is dragged, relative to its min value.
-Here, a step of 10 and a min of 0 means that the slider can take on values of 0, 10, 20, etc. If the min were changed to 5, possible values would be 5, 15, 25, etc. The value attribute specifies the slider's initial value.
+Two divs are defined in the HTML on lines 314 and 316 to serve as placeholders for the two Slider widgets.
+The widget objects themselves are created early in the JS code, on lines 72-100.
+The min and max property settings should be self-explanatory.
+The steps attribute specifies how much the slider value can be incremented when it is dragged, relative to its min value.
+Here, a step of 100 and a min of 0 means that the slider can take on values of 0, 100, 200, etc. If the min were changed to 50, possible values would be 50, 150, 250, etc. The values property specifies the positions on the slider where "thumbs" should be placed.
+Each of the sample's sliders has a single thumb, but the widget allows for defining multiple thumbs (say, to enable the user to specify a range of quake magnitudes instead of just a minimum magnitude as the sample is written).

 Getting the slider value